 Email management tools for increased productivity

-- Clean Email: Helps with bulk cleanup and category resets.
+- Clean Email: Useful for bulk cleanup and resetting bloated categories.

 - SaneBox: Automatically separates likely low-priority messages from important ones.

-- Mailbird: Combines multiple communication channels in one place, which can simplify workflows if configured carefully.
+- Mailbird: Combines multiple communication channels in one place, which can simplify workflows when configured carefully.

 Setting boundaries for email time